gdashboard/terraform-provider-gdashboard/docs/data-sources/dashboard.md

 - `const` (Block List) The constant variable.
 Defines a hidden constant. (see [below for nested schema](#nestedblock--variables--const))
 - `custom` (Block List) The variable options defined as a comma-separated list. (see [below for nested schema](#nestedblock--variables--custom))
 - `datasource` (Block List) The datasource variable.
 Quickly change the data source for an entire dashboard. (see [below for nested schema](#nestedblock--variables--datasource))
+- `interval` (Block List) The interval variable.
+Represents time spans such as `1m`, `1h`, `1d`.
+You can think of them as a dashboard-wide 'group by time' command.
+Interval variables change how the data is grouped in the visualization. (see [below for nested schema](#nestedblock--variables--interval))
 - `query` (Block List) The query variable.
 Allows adding a query that can return a list of metric names, tag values, or keys. (see [below for nested schema](#nestedblock--variables--query))
 - `textbox` (Block List) The textbox variable.
 Displays a free text input field with an optional default value. (see [below for nested schema](#nestedblock--variables--textbox))